 What is sous vide?
 Sous vide is a French cooking technique where the food is vacuum-sealed in a bag, and then cooked for a long time to a precise temperature in a warm water bath.
 I find it’s much better than any other method to cook steak.
 Some popular sous vide steak recipes include: Sous Vide Skirt Steak, Sous Vide Sirloin Steak, and Sous Vide London Broil.

-What goes in New York strip steak seasoning
+New York strip steak seasoning

 - Kosher salt: you can also use table salt or sea salt.
 It’s best to season generously before sous vide cooking for more flavor.